WouterLoeve/Klik-aan-klik-uit-rf/README.md

 # Klik-aan-klik-uit-rf
-Rf library for klik aan klik uit on the raspberry pi using python
+Hackable Rf library for 'klik aan klik uit' on the raspberry pi using python

+### Installation
+1. Install dependencies:
+- pyyaml
+- RPi.GPIO

+2. Connect RF transmitter to py
+3. Copy example.config.yaml to config.yaml and fill in the values if necessary